+NOTE – For MOD 5.296, see Mod on Issue D

 Reasons: ITU studies on the use of the band 694-790 MHz have been finalised and should be reflected in Table of Frequency Allocations.
 The use of the band 694-790 MHz by Mobile except Aeronautical Mobile should start immediately after WRC-15.